kevinsogo/compgen/readme_src/README_TEMPLATE.md

 - Improve `StrictStream`.
 Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.
 - Write unit tests, possibly.
 - Come up with better naming practices/conventions.
+- Ensure that the scripts work even in path names containing spaces and special characters.
+- Improve `polygonate` to reduce the restrictions above.
+For example, better handling of other forms of `import`.